Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 ### Model
 * Game environment <br>

-	In ancient times, countries were endowed with different wealth and military forces of different intensities.
-Strong countries are always planning to use their military power to attack weak countries and annex their property.
+	In ancient times, countries had different wealth and military forces of different intensities.
+Strong countries always plan to use their military power to attack weak countries and annex their property.
 Vulnerable countries are always thinking about how to adopt strategies to address risks and protect their property.<br>

-	Against this background, this is a trust game abstract from the ancient war between countries.
-Anyone with high fighting capacity can seize the wealth of those with low fighting capacity.
-Players with the same fighting capacity cannot seize wealth from each other.
+	Against this background, this trust game is abstract from the ancient war between countries.
+Anyone with high fighting capacity can take the money of those with low fighting capacity.
+Players with the same fighting capacity cannot take wealth from each other.
 Players can form alliances, and their fighting capacity is the sum of both sides.
 They all want to get more wealth, or at least not worse off. <br>

 	In this game, players will first need to decide on forming alliances with whom.
 Then, to persuade other players to ally with him, player 1 promises he won’t seize his partner’s money and can decide to offer some money to his potential partner to show his loyalty.
 After this, player 1’s target partner can see the money player 1 offer and redecide whether to cooperate with player 1.
 If they cooperate with player 1, player 1 will seize the remaining player’s money automatically.
 Next, player 1 will decide whether to break the cooperation and take his partner’s money.<br>